ZZP-RS/KRALR/README.md

 ## 1. Introduction
 KRALR can recommend long-tail items to users as many as possible while maintaining the recommendation accuracy.
-Firstly, KRALR utilizes a user long-tail interests representation aggregation to capture the long-tail interests of the target users by employing random walks on knowledge graph under item popularity constraints.
-Next, KRALR employs a long-tail item representation aggregation to enhance the representation quality of long-tail items by constructing a co-occurence graph and integrating it with knowledge graph.
-Finally, KRALR calculate the prediction scores for non-interacted items and recommend top $N$ with highest prediction scores for target users.

 ## 2. Environment Requirement